eduvpn/documentation/MULTI_PROFILE.md

 `hostName` values for the profiles as this gives more flexibility to move to a setup with multiple machines in the future.

-If you have multiple IP addresses at your disposal for the VPN server, you can use the `listen` key to specify them.
+If you have multiple (public) IP addresses at your disposal for the VPN server, you can use the `listen` key to specify them.
 This will make you loose the IPv4 and IPv6 support though, but you _can_ use the same port numbers for both profiles.
+In most cases you will want to keep `::` as the value of `listen` and just use different ports.

 # Additional Configuration